catastrophicanomaly/vDosXY3/readme.md

 This fork tracks the master source code of the vDos project and adds the following features:

-Implement full IRQ1/INT9 keyboard handling, necessary for all XY3 functionality to work.
-NOTE: you MUST add KBXY3 = ON to your config.txt to activate the modified keyboard handling.
+* Implement full IRQ1/INT9 keyboard handling, necessary for all XY3 functionality to work. **NOTE:** you can disable this by adding KBXY3 = OFF to your config.txt.

-Implement very rough sound support for XY3.
-NOTE: you MUST add BEEPXY3 = ON to your config.txt to activate the sound support.
+* Implement very rough sound support for XY3. **NOTE:** you can disable this by adding BEEPXY3 = OFF to your config.txt.

+* Implement support for short file name versions of long filenames. **NOTE:** you can disable this by adding SFN83 = OFF to your config.txt.

 ---